-Awards for All England is supported by the Arts Council England, Big Lottery Fund, Heritage Fund and Sport England.
+The National Lottery Community Fund is supported by the Arts Council England, Big Lottery Fund, Heritage Fund and Sport England.
 Awards of between £300 and £10,000 for art, sport, heritage and community activities.
 The application process is simple and you can apply for an award at any time.

 The Big Lottery Fund was created by merging the New Opportunities Fund and the Community Fund.
 It gives money to projects that increase opportunities for local communities, particularly young people.

 The BFI Film Fund supports filmmakers in the UK who are emerging or world class and capable of creating distinctive and entertaining work.